 RPG stands for Role Playing Game.
-You’ve probably encountered this game genre before in the computer and video game market.
-That being said, a Tabletop RPG allows a gaming group much more creative freedom in where they go, who they meet and what they want to do.
-The barebones essence of a Tabletop RPG is collaborative storytelling.
-It’s a story co-authored by everyone sitting at the table while playing the game.
-You and your friends fit themselves into the shoes of a character in the story.
-The decisions made and the plot twists that occur reflect the characters everyone is pretending to be.
-There are no invisible walls to block exploration, no limits to what your character looks like and there are no programmed restrictions on your character's behavior.
+You have probably encountered this game genre before in the computer and video game market.
+In a Tabletop RPG, the gaming group has more creative freedom to explore different places, meet new characters, and pursue various goals.
+At its core, a Tabletop RPG is about collaborative storytelling, where everyone at the table co-authors the story as they play the game.
+Players take on the role of a character in the story and their decisions and the plot twists that occur reflect the character they are pretending to be.
+In contrast to video games, there are no barriers to exploration, appearance restrictions, or behavior limitations in Tabletop RPGs.

-The setting of the game can be familiar, like a favorite TV show, or something entirely alien and new.
+The setting of the game can be either familiar, like a favorite TV show, or completely new and unfamiliar.
 The only limitations are the rules of the game and the collective creativity of the people playing it.

 How Do You Play A Tabletop RPG?